 Get additional value from your investors

-Attract attention of the market and of the future investors
+Attract the attention of the market and the future investors by having business funding

-The fact that your startup is getting funding from a venture capital, an angel investor, or from crowdfunding signalizes that you’re positioned for the future.
+If your startup is getting funding from venture capital, or another business form, signalizes that you’re positioned for the future.
 Funding increases your visibility and attracts the attention of the market.
 It adds value to your business and shows to prospective partners and customers, as well as to future investors that you are worth considering.

 When you’re bigger, you can do more